Outdoor clothing makers seek growth as Europe stagnates

 Despite lower growth rates, outdoor is a market that’s still attracting interest.

-German sportswear brand Puma (majority owned by French group Kering ) is dipping its toe into the market with plans to bring out trail running shoes.
+German sportswear brand Puma (PUMG.DE) (majority owned by French group Kering (PRTP.PA)) is dipping its toe into the market with plans to bring out trail running shoes.
 Canada Goose Inc is seeking new investors to help it expand.

 Recent deals in the sector include Ontario Teachers’ Pension Plan’s acquisition of a majority stake in Norwegian outdoor clothing brand Helly Hansen for about $350 million, Blackstone’s buy of Jack Wolfskin for about $900 million and Adidas’s acquisition of Five Ten for $25 million.